megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 Now, in your local web-browser, go to: localhost:9998.
 You can now start a python kernal and get to coding!

-## Text Editor
+## Writing Code Interactively in Atom

 If you want a bit more power and, in our opinion, a prettier editor, We support [Atom](https://atom.io), as it allows you to code interactively using a kernal you start on the cluster.
 What does this mean?
 It means you have a nice shiny IDE, but you are using the software and data on the cluster.
 Best of all worlds.
-VSCode has the same capabilities, but we only document The Way for Atom.

 Once you have downloaded and installed Atom, install the atom-hydrogen package.
 You can install this and any other package you want from the Atom toolbar: